New variants of Perfect Non-crossing Matchings: Introduction

-Another variant that has drawn significant attention is the \textsc{MinSum}, known as \emph{Euclidean matching}, where the goal is to minimize the sum of the lengths of all edges.
-A \textsc{MinSum} matching is always non-crossing.
-For monochromatic points, an $O(n^{3/2}\log n)$-time algorithm was given by Varadarajan~\cite{varadarajan1998}.
-For bichromatic points, Agarwal\etal~\cite{agarwal2000} presented an $O(n^{2+\varepsilon})$-time algorithm, where $\varepsilon$ is an arbitrarily small positive constant.
-When points are in convex position, Marcotte and Suri~\cite{marcotte1991} solved the problem in $O(n\log n)$ time in both settings.
+Several other interesting optimization goals have been studied.
+For example, in the \emph{fair matching} problem, also known as the \emph{uniform matching}, the goal is to minimize the length difference between the longest and the shortest edge, and in the minimum deviation matching, the difference between the length of the shortest edge and the average edge length should be minimized.
+Both were solved in polynomial time by Efrat\etal~ \cite{efrat2001,efrat1996}.
+Alon\etal~\cite{alon1993} studied the \textsc{MaxSum} variant, where the goal is to maximize the sum of edge lengths.
+They conjectured that the problem is \np{}, and gave an approximation algorithm.

-\subsection{Problem variants considered and our contribution}
+\subsection{Problem variants considered and our contribution.}

-In this work we consider solely perfect non-crossing matchings, without further mentioning it.
-We deal with four optimization variants: $\MinMin$ where the length of the shortest edge is minimized, $\MaxMax$ where the length of the longest edge is maximized, $\MaxMin$ where the length of the shortest edge is maximized, and $\MinMax$ where the length of the longest edge is minimized, see \cref{fig:objectiveExamples}.
-To the best of our knowledge, $\MinMin$, $\MaxMax$ and $\MaxMin$ have not been studied before.
-This is surprising, considering that they are straightforward to define and yet finding efficient algorithms is not trivial.
+In this work, we continue exploring similar interesting optimization variants in different settings and give efficient algorithms for constructing optimal matchings.
+We only deal with perfect non-crossing matchings, so these properties will always be assumed from now on, without further mention.
+We consider four optimization variants: $\MinMin$ where the length of the shortest edge is minimized, $\MaxMax$ where the length of the longest edge is maximized, $\MaxMin$ where the length of the shortest edge is maximized, and $\MinMax$.
+See \cref{fig:objectiveExamples} for an example of a point set and the four different optimal matchings.

+To the best of our knowledge, except for \MinMax{}, the other three variants have not been considered before.
+Studying the \MinMin{} and \MaxMax{} variants is motivated by the analysis of worst-case scenarios for problems where very short or long edges are undesirable, but the selection of edges is not something that we can control.
+More generally, the values of \MinMin{} and \MaxMax{} serve as lower and upper bounds on the length of any feasible edge and can be helpful in estimating the quality of a matching, with respect to some objective function.
+The \MaxMin{} variant, similar to \MinMax{}, resembles fair matchings in the sense that all edges have similar lengths, analogously to the variants studied in~\cite{efrat2001}.

-We study both the monochromatic and bichromatic versions of the problem.
-In the bichromatic, we assume that sets $B$ and $R$ are \emph{balanced}, meaning that $|B|=|R|=n$.
-We denote the monochromatic problems with the index $1$, e.g., \MinMinM, and the bichromatic problems with the index $2$, e.g., \MinMinB.
+We study both the monochromatic and bichromatic versions of these variants.
+In the bichromatic version, we assume that $P$ is balanced.
+We denote the monochromatic problems with the index~$1$, e.g.~\MinMinM, and the bichromatic problems with the index~$2$, e.g.~\MinMinB.